Dry eye and Glaucoma

 The treatment of dry eye syndrome is centred on either aqueous deficiency or evaporative dry eye.
 Patients with dry eye often have a combination of both, so the approach to treatment is often multifaceted.

 The mainstay of treatment is tear replacement.
 There are a vast number of over the counter medications available.
 Preservative free lubricants should be used in those patients requiring drops more than four times a day and in contact lens wearers.
 Expressing the meibomium glands with hot eyelid massage can the reduce the frequency of the lubricant that is used.
 Ciclosporin drops and steroid drops are prescribed to reduce inflammation.
 Preventing drainage of tears with punctal plugs is often helpful and is associated with a further reduction in intraocular pressure.
 In severe cases that do not respond to the above treatment the patient’s own serum can be used as drops.

 In meibomium gland dysfunction, microbiological changes are associated with an increased melting point of the oil they produce.
 This leads to blockage of the glands.

 Lifestyle factors associated with MGD include stress, lack of sleep, alcohol and spicy food.

 Omega 3 supplements are thought to improve meibomium gland dysfunction.
 Certain types of glaucoma drops are more likely to be associated with MGD.
 Hot compresses, manually removing debris with lid cleansers and avoiding make-up can improve symptoms.
-If severe, a course of doxycycline is often prescribed.
+If severe, a course of a specific antibiotic (your eye specialist will advise you) is often prescribed.